Seeqnce: History

 The company was founded in 2010 by Samer Karam, who served as Chairman and General Manager.
 In July 2011, Seeqnce launched its state-of-the-art space in the heart of Beirut (Hamra).
-In 2012, it successfully launched Lebanon's 1st startup accelerator program, with 436 entrepreneurs from 30 countries.
 On August 24, 2012, Seeqnce announced its investment in 8 startups.

 Approach

-Seeqnce borrows from best practices pioneered by accelerators such as Y Combinator and Techstars.
-However, due to the differences between the MENA region and the US, it developed culturally adapted methodology.

-The lack of expertise, the lack of knowledge on startup accelerators as well as the risk-averse culture are among the factors which call for a need for modifications when applying western methods in the region.
+The lack of expertise, the lack of knowledge on startup accelerators as well as the risk-averse culture are among the factors which called for a need for modifications when applying western methods in the region.

 One of the adjustments Seeqnce made to meet region's needs is the duration of the program which is 6 months.
 This is twice the duration of Y Combinator's program.
-Moreover, Seeqnce is funding startups once a year while Y Combinator is funding 2 batches of startups a year.

-The profile of applicants is another differentiator of the program.
-Seeqnce requires from the individuals who will go successfully through the selection process to form teams based on members’ expertise.
-Each team is composed of a business person, a developer, and a designer.
-This is not the case with Y Combinator where no limitations are put in this particular context.

 Program

 The program [SqP] is a year-long web / mobile business creation process that is composed of two phases: Selection and Acceleration.

-300 entrepreneurs have the chance to apply and go through a series of challenges.
-The best eight Arab world's web and mobile startups join the second phase of the program, which lasts for six months at Seeqnce's offices.

 After operating for year and a half, Wamda elected Seeqnce as one of "the top 10 accelerators" in the MENA region.

 Seeqnce Accelerator Program 2012

-Seeqnce selected the following eight startups to enter into the Acceleration phase: eTobb, Kactus, Rikbit, Presella, Ikimuk, Yoofers, and et3arraf.

 Another startup Seeqnce accelerated is Cinemoz described by TechCrunch as "on its way to becoming the Hulu of the Arab world."